Review by Teri O.

 God is the Light in whom you were made to REJOICE!

 Oh Aching Soul is a great message for the millennial generation.
-(We should get more homeschoolers to make little movies like this; there are countless Christian themes that could be addressed in this way!)
 E-mail the YouTube link to your friends and post it on social media as a video gospel tract!
 Here is the full movie:

-By the way, if you’re wondering why everyone is bundled up at the Grand Canyon, it’s because they filmed this movie in January!
+By the way, if you’re wondering why everyone is bundled up at the Grand Canyon, it’s because they made this movie in the winter!
 As an Arizona resident, I can attest to the fact that it gets pretty cold up there in the high desert.
-I got a kick out of the end-credit scene where Josh Nuckols says, “It’s kind of dry out here” (which is exactly what MY Josh always says!) and Christina Hastings cheerfully responds, “I like Arizona, it’s really nice, it’s beautiful.” 🙂 Below is some behind-the-scenes footage along with beautiful Arizona and Utah scenery filmed in January 1-4, 2018:
+I got a kick out of the end-credit scene where Josh Nuckols says, “It’s kind of dry out here” (which is exactly what MY Josh always says!) and Christina Hastings cheerfully responds, “I like Arizona, it’s really nice, it’s beautiful.” 🙂 Below is a video with plenty of that beautiful scenery filmed in January 2018, as well as lots of behind-the-scenes footage, all set to a great song.